 Harvesting

-Provide a description of current and traditional harvesting, focusing on subsistence and commercial harvesting, including harvesting activities and other traditional uses by Aboriginal peoples within Study Area.
+Provide a description of current and traditional harvesting, focusing on subsistence and commercial harvesting, including harvesting activities and other traditional uses by Aboriginal peoples within study area.

 This will include harvest levels, participation, locations (with specific attention to high use areas and areas of sensitivity, and seasonal access), transmission of culture, and contributions to household economies.
 Describe any recent and current encroachments and restrictions of harvesting activities (i.e. by competing uses of land and resources or related regulations).